 We strive to make Stone Mountain Park fully accessible for all of our guests.
 If you have specific questions about accessibility, please contact email@example.com Bus Parking

 Buses/motor coaches traveling with a group with pre-paid tickets must present a final booking confirmation showing payment has been made to have the parking permit fee waived.
 If the final booking confirmation is not presented, $20 fee will be charged.
 Public/private schools or government buses with a permanent logo or name printed on the vehicle will have parking permit fee waived.
 Personal or private vehicles traveling with a school or tour group are required to purchase a parking permit ($15.00 per vehicle) or have an annual parking pass.
 This includes chaperone vehicles.

 School groups receive 1 complimentary chaperone per 10 paid students.
+Ride the Duck Field Trips will receive 1 complimentary chaperone per 7 paid students.
 Additional chaperones will be charged the appropriate rate.
 To receive group rates, minimums do apply and vary by program.

 Teachers and chaperones are responsible for the discipline and safety of their students throughout the program.
 Review the following rules with your students & chaperones:

 - Stay with the chaperone at all times.

 - Follow any directions given by teachers, group leaders, chaperones, and Stone Mountain Park staff.

 - Walk, rather than run, to avoid getting hurt

 - Find a Stone Mountain Park staff member if you can’t find your chaperone.

 - Count your group each time you leave an attraction and reach a new one to ensure everyone is present.
 Check with your group leader to make sure you know where and when to meet for lunch and for departure.